tcollier/whirled_peas/README.md

 ##### Large Text

-The `title_font` setting for `TextElement`s converts the standard terminal font into a large block font.
+The `title_font` setting for `Text`s converts the standard terminal font into a large block font.
 The available fonts vary from system to system.
 Every system will have a `:default` font available, this font could look like

 ```
 ██████╗ ███████╗███████╗ █████╗ ██╗   ██╗██╗     ████████╗